There are two main ways to use linne in shiny apps: 1) a convenient but inefficient one 2) an efficient but less flexible way.

 Note that the CSS file has to be served in order to be accessible by

 the browser.
-RStudio defaults to the www
+RStudio defaults to the www directory, if you

 wish to place it in another directory you will have to use